What is an exceptional family member?

 An exceptional family member is a family member (child or adult) with a physical, emotional, developmental or intellectual disability that requires special treatment, therapy, education, training or counseling.

-The A&FRC provides the family support component to the Exceptional Family Member Program (EFMP).
-The A&FRC at Los Angeles Air Force Base has an EFMP-FS Coordinator on staff to assist families in finding the resources they need while stationed at Los Angeles Air Force Base.
+The M&FRC provides the family support component to the Exceptional Family Member Program (EFMP).
+The M&FRC at Los Angeles Air Force Base has an EFMP-FS Coordinator on staff to assist families in finding the resources they need while stationed at Los Angeles Air Force Base.
 This program provides information and referral, advocacy and many other services not limited to those listed on this brochure.

 Information discussed with the Coordinator is confidential and cannot be released without your permission.

 You will find the medical component to this program at the Los Angeles Air Force Base Medical Clinic.
 This is where you will register your exceptional family member into EFMP (called Q-coding).To Top

 In addition to EFMP enrollment and assignment coordination the clinic also offers TRICARE and ECHO enrollment and inquiries, case management and specialized health care assistance.